tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/购买指南/产品定价_intl_en.md

 **Total fees = Instance fees + Backup capacity fees + Traffic fees**.
 **Instance fees = Node price x Number of nodes = (Node memory x Memory price + Node disk capacity x Disk price) x Number of nodes**

 >?
-The number of nodes is the sum of master and slave instances.
-For example, 1 master and 1 slave are 2 nodes, and 1 master and 2 slaves are 3 nodes.
+The number of nodes is the sum of primary and replica instances.
+For example, 1 primary and 1 replica are 2 nodes, and 1 primary and 2 replicas are 3 nodes.

 #### Billable Items
 <table>